Muhammad Iqbal

-Iqbal was born on 9 November 1877 in an ethnic Kashmiri family in Sialkot within the Punjab Province of British India (now in Pakistan).
-His family was Kashmiri Pandit (of the Sapru clan) that converted to Islam in the 15th century and which traced its roots back to a south Kashmir village in Kulgam.
+Iqbal was born on 9 November 1877 in Sialkot, Punjab Province, British India (now in Pakistan).
+His family were Kashmiri Punjabis, tracing their ancestry back to the Sapru clan of Kashmiri Pandits who were from a south Kashmiri village in Kulgam and converted to Islam in the 15h-century.
+Iqbal's mother-tongue was Punjabi, and he conversed mostly in Punjabi and Urdu in his daily life.
 In the 19th century, when the Sikh Empire was conquering Kashmir, his grandfather's family migrated to Punjab.
 Iqbal's grandfather was an eighth cousin of Sir Tej Bahadur Sapru, an important lawyer and freedom fighter who would eventually become an admirer of Iqbal.
 Iqbal often mentioned and commemorated his Kashmiri lineage in his writings.
-According to scholar Annemarie Schimmel, Iqbal often wrote about his being "a son of Kashmiri-Brahmans but (being) acquainted with the wisdom of Rumi and Tabriz."
+According to scholar Annemarie Schimmel, Iqbal often wrote about his being "a son of Kashmiri-Brahmans but (being) acquainted with the wisdom of Rumi and Tabrizi."

 Iqbal's father, Sheikh Noor Muhammad (died 1930), was a tailor, not formally educated, but a religious man.
 Iqbal's mother Imam Bibi, a Kashmiri from Sambrial, was described as a polite and humble woman who helped the poor and her neighbours with their problems.
 She died on 9 November 1914 in Sialkot.
 Iqbal loved his mother, and on her death he expressed his feelings of pathos in an elegy:

 Early education

 Iqbal was four years old when he was sent to a mosque to receive instruction in reading the Qur'an.
-He learned the Arabic language from his teacher, Syed Mir Hassan, the head of the madrasa and professor of Arabic at Scotch Mission College in Sialkot, where he matriculated in 1893.
-He received an Intermediate level with the Faculty of Arts diploma in 1895.
-The same year he enrolled at Government College University, where he obtained his Bachelor of Arts in philosophy, English literature and Arabic in 1897, and won the Khan Bahadurddin F.S.
-Jalaluddin medal as he performed well in Arabic.
+He learned the Arabic and Persian languages from his teacher, Syed Mir Hassan, the head of the madrasa and professor of Arabic at Scotch Mission College in Sialkot, where he matriculated in 1893.
+He stood first in grade one and had started versifying under the pen-name of Iqbal while still in class nine, being published in literary journals as a teenager.
+He received an intermediate level with the Faculty of Arts diploma in 1895.
+The same year he enrolled at Government College, Lahore, where in 1897 he obtained his Bachelor of Arts degree in philosophy, English literature, and Arabic, and won the Khan Bahadurddin F.S.
+Jalaluddin medal for his performance in Arabic.
 In 1899, he received his Master of Arts degree from the same college and won first place in philosophy in the University of the Punjab.

 Marriages

-Iqbal married three times under different circumstances.
+Iqbal married four times under different circumstances.